-Production has wrapped on the high-profile movie, ‘The Islands’ set to hit theaters in November 2018.
+Production has wrapped on the high-profile movie, ‘The Islands’ set to hit theaters in December 6, 2019.

 The film, shot entirely in Hawaii, is based on the incredible true story of Chiefess Kapiolani who descended

 Newcomer Teuria Shanti Napa plays the Chiefess along with Academy-Award winner Mira Sorvino and legendary

 ‘The Islands’ is one of four movies that are being shot on Hawaii’s epic history.